AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Discussion

 \subsection{The Role of Public Discourse in Negotiating AI Perceptions}

 One of our primary contributions is a large-scale empirical analysis of how LLMs for health are represented and framed across diverse media channels, which we believe serves as an infrastructure for shaping public perceptions and negotiating practices.
 Prior research has demonstrated the role of media in communicating the risks and benefits of emerging technologies~\cite{boholm1998comparative, marks2007mass, weaver2009searching}.
 In terms of AI risks, scholarship has found that the media coverage, ranging from newspapers and magazines to blogs, had a shallow and mainly practical focus on AI ethics issues~\cite{ouchchy2020ai}, while global news showed a skewed prioritization on societal and legal and rights-related risks~\cite{allaham2025informing}.
-Our findings extend these by documenting how public discussions reflect and reinforce this effect.
-Across platforms and content creators, we found that discussions were largely positive while notably lacking in mentioning risks, especially the functionalities (e.g., probabilistic generator) and affordances (e.g., general-purpose and non-task-driven design) that make LLMs mechanistically differ from traditional information sources.
+Our findings extend these by documenting how different channels of public narratives reflect and reinforce this effect.
+Across platforms and content creators, we found that discussions were largely positive while notably lacking in mentioning risks or explaining the generative nature of LLMs.
+This is concerning as LLMs' functionalities (e.g., probabilistic generator) and affordances (e.g., general-purpose and non-task-driven design) mechanistically differ from traditional information sources.